BIDS-apps

 Multi-echo combination

-Before sharing or pre-processing their images, users may want to combine the separate the individual echos of multi-echo MRI acquisitions.
-The echcombine
+Before sharing or pre-processing their images, you may want to combine the separate the individual echos of multi-echo MRI acquisitions.
+The echcombine-tool is a wrapper around mecombine that writes BIDS valid echo-combined output data:

 bidsfolder pattern